Part 2 of 3

 Japan

-and Switzerland declining in ranking:
+and Switzerland are declining in ranking:

 - After